Deekshasavita/Hostel-Complaint-Management-System/README.md

 Access the system through a web browser at http://localhost:3000.

-Note: Make sure you have Node.js and a compatible database system (e.g., MySQL, PostgreSQL) installed before proceeding with the installation.
+Note: Make sure you have PHP and a compatible database system (e.g., MySQL, PostgreSQL) installed before proceeding with the installation.

 Usage
 Visit the system URL provided during installation and create an admin account.